-DSP supports the alignment of the Strategy and funding instruments and collaboration with strategic actors and other MRS.
+DSP supports the alignment of the Strategy and funding instruments and collaboration with strategic actors and other MRS and their Support Units.

 DSP should also carry out a cross-reference analysis of the work and projects made in the PAs.